crosscon/uc1-2-integration/README.md

 Last step is to either run `buildroot: generate keys` vs-code task, or simply execute `scripts/buildroot_ta_key_gen.sh` script.
 The public key will be fetched to `artifacts/certs/` directory.

+### Generate certificates

+Then, you should generate certificates for the server and client.
+Certificate Signing Requests (CSRs) are generated using OpenSSL with PKCS#11.
+In this setup, the host machine serves as the CA for targets (RPis).
+The CSRs are transferred to the host and used for generating certificates using the CA certificate located in `certs/ca-cert.pem`.

+To generate them, use `scripts/buildroot_ta_cert_gen`.
+The script will also set the current date on the device, because it defaults to 1970.